microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 >
 > For the announcement and FAQs of the retirement, refer to our blog: [Retirement notification for the Azure Information Protection Unified Labeling add-in for Office.](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/retirement-notification-for-the-azure-information-protection/ba-p/3791908)

-With the 'Unified Labeling Support Tool', you can run the most common options without local administrative privileges:
+With the 'Information Protection Utility', you can run the most common options without local administrative privileges:
 [RESET](#reset), [RECORD PROBLEM](#record-problem), and COLLECT [Endpoint URLs](#endpoint-urls).

-However, if you run the 'Unified Labeling Support Tool' with local administrative privileges, you will get some more collected logs ([RECORD PROBLEM](#record-problem)) and a complete [RESET](#reset) of all settings, instead of just user-specific settings being reset.
+However, if you run the 'Information Protection Utility' with local administrative privileges, you will get some more collected logs ([RECORD PROBLEM](#record-problem)) and a complete [RESET](#reset) of all settings, instead of just user-specific settings being reset.
 By the way: The latter option is sufficient in most cases to reset [Microsoft 365 Apps](https://www.microsoft.com/en-us/microsoft-365/products-apps-services), while a complete reset is usually useful for all other applications.

 > **Note**
 >
-> If you want to use the 'Unified Labeling Support Tool' on Apple macOS, you can find the corresponding online manuale [here](Manual-Mac.md).
+> If you want to use the 'Information Protection Utility' on Apple macOS, you can find the corresponding online manuale [here](Manual-Mac.md).

 ### MIT License <a name="mit-license"></a>